pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-2/index.md

 _(Click to see the animation)_

-<br />If you select the game object in the "Hierarchy" and open the "Animator" window, you can see the "Animator Controller" in action:
+<br>If you select the game object in the "Hierarchy" and open the "Animator" window, you can see the "Animator Controller" in action:

 [ ![Boss controller in action][boss_final_animator] ][boss_final_animator]